johnlaudun/teaching/courses/334/index.md

 The schedule of graded assignments is:

-* **Participation** (20%) requires active participation in discussions and activities.
-An important dimension of learning is voicing your ideas either orally or in writing, which is often far easier in conversation than it is in the more formal setting of an assignment.
+* **Participation** (20%) includes active participation in discussions, activities, and assignments. *Discussions & Activities*: An important dimension of learning is voicing your ideas either orally or in writing, which is often far easier in conversation than it is in the more formal setting of an assignment.
 Use these opportunities to your best advantage.
-I try to use a variety of activities, and discussion formats, in class meetings to help balance those with preferences for extroversion with those for preferences for introversion.
-(If you have particular ideas or suggestions about what might work best for you and/or others, please feel free to pass those along.)
+I try to use a variety of activities, and discussion formats, in class meetings to help balance those with preferences for extroversion with those for preferences for introversion. *Assignments*: Unless otherwise specified, homework assignments to be handed-in are due at the start of class; postings to Teams are due by 0800 of the day of class.
+If they are to  (If you have particular ideas or suggestions about what might work best for you and/or others, please feel free to pass those along.)
 * **Quizzes / Exams** (40%): A lot of recent work in learning has suggeted that regular testing of things recently learned is the best way to improve recall and facility.
 This semester this course is using weekly quizzes to explore how well that works.
 Each week a quiz will be given.
 At the end of the quiz, if you feel confident in your answers, you may turn it in for credit.
 Sufficient number of correctly-answered weekly quizzes will make either of the exams, mid-term and final, optional.
 If you would prefer to hold onto your quiz for personal review, you are free to do so.
 Answers will be provided after the quiz -- in some cases later in the class meeting and in others the next meeting -- so that you can check your understanding.
 The two exams, then, are each worth 20% and ask you to take concepts and methods taken from the readings and apply them in a very constrained way to novel examples, to examples from another reading, or from your own work.
 If you've kept up with the reading, lectures, and discussions, these are pretty straightforward.
 * **Projects** (40%): Drawing upon the ideas, forms, and materials we have discussed this course expects you to strike out on your own, gathering your own data, perhaps even data sets, analyzing it, and bringing appropriate (and novel) ideas and concepts to bear.
 Each of the projects is a small research project based on a genre we have studied and which you then go collect.
 Presentation formats vary, but the capstone project is a poster to be displayed either in H.L.
 Griffin or in Dupre Library.
 More on the [course project(s)](projects.md).